The ” I really want to know more and fix my own bike ” Session.

 From the basics to an overview of the deeper workings of the bike; the aim is to save you money on repairs and to demonstrate just how empowering and enjoyable cycle mechanics can be.
 If you do need to go to a bike shop for help, knowing exactly what you need to ask for is very confidence inspiring too.

 Spaces are limited to eight students in a relaxed and supportive environment.
 New cables, tubes and brake blocks are usually available in the workshop at a small charge.
 We may be able to supply used parts should you need them.
 Feel free to bring spares along if you have them ready to fit.

 Saturdays 10am to 4pm – please complete the simple contact form below requesting a date or buy someone you love a surprise present for one of our 2017 courses now booking

-Dates available this spring are:
+Dates available currently are: